 The confused deputy problem is a security issue where an entity that doesn't have permission to perform an action can coerce a more-privileged entity to perform the action.
 In AWS, cross-service impersonation can result in the confused deputy problem.
-Cross-service impersonation can occur
+Cross-service impersonation can occur when one service (the calling service) calls another service (the called service).
+The calling service can be manipulated to use its permissions to act on another customer's resources in a way it should not otherwise have permission to access.
+To prevent this, AWS provides tools that help you protect your data for all services with service principals that have been given access to resources in your account.

-We recommend using the aws:SourceAccount global condition context keys in resource policies to limit the permissions that AWSDeepRacerLong gives another service to the resource.
+We recommend using the aws:SourceArn and aws:SourceAccount global condition context keys in resource policies to limit the permissions that AWSDeepRacerLong gives another service to the resource.
 If you use both global condition context keys, the aws:SourceAccount value and the account in the aws:SourceArn value must use the same account ID when used in the same policy statement.

-The value of aws: SourceArn must be s3:::your-bucket-name.
+The value of aws:SourceArn must be s3:::your-bucket-name.

 The most effective way to protect against the confused deputy problem is to use the aws:SourceArn global condition context key with the full ARN of the resource.
-If you don't know the full ARN of the resource or if you are specifying multiple resources, use the aws:SourceArn global context condition key with wildcards (\) for the unknown portions of the ARN.
-For example, arn:aws:servicename::123456789012:\.
+If you don't know the full ARN of the resource or if you are specifying multiple resources, use the aws:SourceArn global context condition key with wildcards () for the unknown portions of the ARN.
+For example, arn:aws:servicename::123456789012:.

-The following example shows how you can use the aws: SourceArn and aws: SourceAccount global condition context keys in AWSDeepRacer to prevent the confused deputy problem.
+The following example shows how you can use the aws:SourceArn and aws:SourceAccount global condition context keys in AWSDeepRacer to prevent the confused deputy problem.

 '''

 {

 "Version": "2012-10-17",

 "Statement": [

 {

 "Sid": "Stmt1586917903457",

 "Effect": "Allow",

 "Principal": {

 "Service": "deepracer.amazonaws.com"

 },

 "Action": [

 "s3:GetObjectAcl",

 "s3:GetObject",

 "s3:PutObject",

 "s3:PutObjectAcl"

 ],

 "Resource": [

 "arn:aws:s3:::your-bucket-name",

 "arn:aws:s3:::your-bucket-name/"

+],

+"Condition": {

+"StringEquals": {

+"aws:SourceArn": "arn:${Partition}:deepracer:${Region}:

+${Account}:model/reinforcement_learning/${ResourceId}"

+}

+}

+]

+}

 '''